marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ## Motivation

-Writing an RSocket application is pretty simple.
-Securing that app can be simple, but you may now already know there are a few areas to tighen down when it comes to this topic.
-This example is designed to help you understand where to integrate security in your app.
+Writing an RSocket with Spring Boot application is not hard and takes just a few lines of code.
+Securing that app can be simple, but you may now already know that security is a broad and widely discussed topic.
+This example is designed to help you to quickly understand the basics of integrating Spring Security into your Reactive application.
 We will cover both authentication and authorization aspects.
-There are a number of strategies engage Authentication such as JWT, Kerberos, Password and more.
-This guide will use the simple strategy (username/password) that is configurable out of the box with Spring RSocket services.
+There are a number of strategies to authenticate with such as JWT, Kerberos, and Password to name a few.
+This guide will focus on simple conventions for brevity.

-It is assumed we want our applications to respond to a user's privilege level; as multi-user applications tend to be specific with regards to feature availability.
+We want our applications to respond to a user's privilege level; as multi-user applications tend to be specific with regards to feature availability.
 What emerges through Spring Security, is Role Based Access Control - the ability to make privilege specific logic feasable and with minimal boilerplate.

+It is assumed the developer knows Kotlin, uses Spring Boot, and has an understanding of the [Reactive Streams]().
+If you're new to Spring Security for Reactive streams, then this guide should help shed light on the subject.
+Of course, the best place to understand are [The Guides](), please read them!

 ### Authorization vs Authentication

 Authentication is the process which lets our apps identify a user.
 Authentication schemes are methods which describe a secure process of identification.
-Some earlier ones are password, while currently OAuth is all the rage.
+Some simple ones are username/password, while currently OAuth (token based) is all the rage.

-Authorization (access control) is the process which lets your application determine what a user has access to.
+Authorization (access control) is the process which lets your application determine how access is granted to users (also known as the principal).
 This begins to sound straight forward, but can be surfaced in our application in a number of ways.
 One such way is Role Based Access Control - in which a user may have granted privileges given by role 'names' - e.g. 'WRITE', 'READ' for a given resource.
-Additionally, RBAC relies on the application to make these decisions (as governed through @Secured annotations).
+Additionally, RBAC relies on the application to make these decisions (as governed through @PreAuthorize and @Secured annotations).

-This guide assumes RBAC as the choice strategy for authorization.
+This guide assumes RBAC as the choice strategy for authorization, and is the default strategy given by Spring Security 5.

 ## The Application